 Consumers: DHINs goal is to stand up a state-wide patient portal that will give patients the ability to access their health data from one log-in.
 DHIN is currently refining the RFP and anticipate circulation to key stakeholders later this month to support three scenarios:

-For organizations that currently have a patient portal, DHIN does want to
+For organizations that currently have a patient portal, DHIN wants to

-integrate into the community health record on the back-end and feed data from all data senders when a patient queries the hospital or practices portal.
-Patients will be able to access their data from one place.
+integrate the community health record on the back-end, and feed data from all data senders when a patient queries the hospital or practices portal.
+Patients will be able to access all of their data from one place.
 Reporting will be provided back to the provider stating access from an individual patient who was searched and the provider will receive credit under the Meaningful Use Program.

 2. For practices that do not have a portal, we can use grant funding to help set up a patient portal and brand it for each practice.
 Again, it will provide the patient with access to data sent by ALL data senders with a single login.